imazen/resizer/Plugins/SeamCarving/readme.md

 Based on the [CAIR (v2.19)](https://sites.google.com/site/brainrecall/cair) library.

 This plugin requires full trust to work.
 On 32-bit PNG images, the alpha channel is reduced to a single bit.
-Works best with jpeg and gif images.
+Works best with JPEG and GIF images.

 For live examples, [see this page](http://nathanaeljones.com/596/dynamic-seam-carving-with-imageresizing-net/).